account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

 //================================================================================================
 25. Laravel Vue
- Vue components are updated upon watch or npm run production, see details at => 15.
-Js/Css, minify, Laravel Mix Table of content:
+ Vue components are updated upon {npm run watch}  or {npm run production}, see details at => 15.
+Js/Css, minify, Laravel Mix Vue.js start source code file is in /resources/asset/js/someOneFile.js.
+For Example => \resources\assets\js\WpBlog_Vue\wpblog-vue-start
+ You have to include this file in webpack.mix as source file and specify the output folder, concatenated file will be saved in that folder with the same name.
+U have to add this file (public/js/Wpress_Vue_JS/wpblog-vue-start.js) in html =>
+       .js('resources/assets/js/WpBlog_Vue/wpblog-vue-start.js',   'public/js/Wpress_Vue_JS')  //Vue.js; Source-> Destination

+ #Example of a start Vue file see =>  /resources/assets/js/WpBlog_Vue/wpblog-vue-start.js
+                                  =>  /resources/assets/js/Appointment/appoint-vue-start.js

+ Table of content:
    25.1 Change css based on props
    25.2 Vue ajax